PhD Studies at the Faculty of Computer and Information Science (FRI), University of Ljubljana, Slovenia

 FRI PhD programme provides access to top scientific advisors, cutting-edge courses, brand new research facilities, and lets you choose from a range of research topics for your PhD thesis.
-If you are considering applying for the PhD studies at FRI and if you are interested in mobile computing, please contact me via email and include your CV in the attachment.
+If you are considering applying for the PhD studies at FRI and if you are interested in mobile computing, mobile sensing, human-computer interaction, and similar fields, please contact me via email and include your CV in the attachment.

 PhD studies require a very high level of self-discipline, motivation and persistence.
 Unlike with your undergraduate, and to an extent MS studies, no one will pull you into finishing your PhD studies.
 The work you do is your own accomplishment, and you should take it personally, put a lot of effort and pride into it.
 Therefore, it is of key importance that you are ready to drive your own research, to demonstrate creativity, but also the ability to manage your resources (time in particular!).